-Hera has exposure to counterparty risk arising from its commercial activity where the counterparty defaults on its obligations), as well as from factors that are technical/commercial or administrative/legal in nature (disputes over the type/quantity of goods supplied, the interpretation of contractual clauses, supporting invoices, etc.).
+Counterparty risk represents Hera's exposure to potential losses that could be incurred if a commercial or financial counterparty fails to meet its obligations, both payment obligations and other contractual undertakings.
+This risk arises primarily from economic/financial factors (i.e., where the counterparty defaults on its obligations), as well as from factors that are technical/commercial or administrative/legal in nature (disputes over the type/quantity of goods supplied, the interpretation of contractual clauses, supporting invoices, etc.).
+The counterparty risk could also be exacerbated by the sharp energy prices, which determine significant increases in energy costs for customers and may therefore cause tensions on the solvency of some counterparties.
 Although counterparty risk affects the Group across all the business areas (sales of energy commodities and services, waste treatment activities and telecommunication services), the Group's exposure to counterparty risk is mainly due to its growing commercial activity as a seller of electric power and natural gas in the deregulated market.
-In addition, a counterparty risk also exists in relation to the regulated activities carried out by the Group, such as the distribution of electric power and natural gas and the waste management services, notwithstanding equalization mechanisms provided for in connection thereto by the relevant grantors / authorities.
-In 2020, the 24-month unpaid ratio of the Group's main sales companies amounted to 0.89%.
+In addition, a counterparty risk also exists in relation to the regulated activities carried out by the Group, such as the distribution of electric power and natural gas and the waste management services, notwithstanding equalisation mechanisms provided for in connection thereto by the relevant grantors / authorities.
+In 2022, the 24-month unpaid ratio of the Group's main sales companies amounted to 0.71%.
 A single default by a major financial counterparty, or an increase in current default rates by counterparties generally, could adversely affect the business, revenues, results of operations and financial condition of Hera and its Group and, in turn, the market value of the Notes and/or the Issuer's ability to fulfil its obligations under the Notes.